David Bishop (writer): Historical fiction

 Moving away from science fiction, in 2021 he released his first historical fiction novel under the name D. V. Bishop.
 City of Vengeance, the first book in the Cesare Aldo mystery series, is set in Florence in the 1530s.
 He wrote the book as part of a PhD in Creative Writing at Lancaster University in England; his thesis examines the scarcity of LGBTQ+ sleuths in historical mystery fiction.
 The novel won the 2022 New Zealand Booklovers Award for Best Adult Novel.
 It was described by the judges as: "A stunning debut novel [which] seamlessly blends historical fiction with crime thriller...
 Storytelling centred on intrigue and betrayal doesn't come more polished and captivating than this."

 The second novel, The Darkest Sin, won the 2023 Crime Writers' Association Historical Dagger.

 The third novel, Ritual of Fire, won the 2024 Ngaio Marsh Award for best New Zealand crime novel.

 The fourth novel, A Divine Fury was a finalist for the 2024 McIlvanney Prize in Scotland.

 The fifth Aldo novel, Carnival of Lies, was published in 2025.

+The sixth novel in the series, Shadow of Madness, was published in 2026.

+A seventh novel, The True Confession of Contessa Coltello, will be published in 2027.